Updated 3 February 2022.

 - Help the child or young person you care for do positive activities which means they aren’t isolating themselves: Positive activities including exercise and safe contact with family and friends can provide a distraction from negative thoughts and may help them open up about their feelings.

-- Provide structure and routine (including for sleep): Frequent changes to routine due to implementation of local and national infection control measures can cause some children and young people to feel more anxious and upset.
-Many children and young people may experience difficulties with their sleep.
-Providing structure through the development of daily and weekly timetables, including bedtime routines, can be helpful in providing some predictability for young people in this unsettled time.
+- Provide structure and routine (including for sleep): Many children and young people may experience difficulties with their sleep.
+Providing structure through the development of daily and weekly timetables, including bedtime routines, can be helpful in providing some predictability for children and young people in this unsettled time.

 - Support children and young people with a disability: Children and young people with a disability, including people with a learning disability, autistic people and people with attention deficit hyperactivity disorder, may find the impact of coronavirus particularly difficult to manage.
 It is important to explain change and manage any anxiety and distress they may be experiencing.
 Seek immediate advice if they are already in contact with specialist health and social care services or contact your GP.
 The National Autistic Society have helpful advice on their website on how to deal with this uncertain time with the coronavirus.